 Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
-Where fireplaces have been covered over, it is assumed that the chimneys are adequately vented with the chimneys capped.
+A number of original fireplaces have been covered over.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
 Ventilators should be fitted to prevent the build-up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in reasonable decorative order.